 How much is enough?

-According to the National Heart, Lung, and Blood Institute, adults should get at least two and a half hours of moderate to intense aerobic activity each week to ensure major heart.
+According to the National Heart, Lung, and Blood Institute, adults should get at least two and a half hours of moderate to intense aerobic activity each week to ensure major heart and overall health benefits.